vatpac-technology/sops/docs/client/towerstrips.md

 Left clicking on the strip's EOBT will highlight and cock the strip, making it stand out.
 It is recommended to mark strips this way if there is an outstanding request.

 ### Queue Management
 When multiple aircraft have outstanding requests, it is recommended you 'queue up' the strip, by placing it below the queue bar.
 This can be done quickly by selecting the strip then pressing "Add to Queue".
+Strips can be moved vertically by pressing the keyboard arrow keys while a strip is selected.

+Aircraft at the bottom of the queue are first in line.

-When an aircraft is in a queue, make sure the aircraft's bay location represents its current state.
+When an aircraft is in a queue, make sure the strip's bay location represents its current state.

 !!!
 Example
     An aircraft in a queue for an airways clearance, would remain in the *Preactive* bay, below the queue bar, not in the *Cleared* bay.